NIST 800-53: Complete Guide [2026]

 What is the difference between NIST 800-53 and NIST CSF?

-The NIST Cybersecurity Framework is a voluntary risk management framework that describes desired security outcomes at a high level.
+The NIST Cybersecurity Framework (CSF) is a voluntary risk management framework that describes desired security outcomes at a high level.
 NIST 800-53, on the other hand, is a prescriptive catalog of specific, implementable controls.
 Organizations often use NIST CSF to identify what security outcomes they need to achieve and then use 800-53 to determine exactly which specific control implementations to achieve them.

 What are the 20 control families in NIST 800-53?

-The 20 control families in 800-53 are: Access Control (AC), Awareness and Training (AT), Audit and Accountability (AU), Assessment, Authorization, and Monitoring (CA), Configuration Management (CM), Contingency Planning (CP), Identification and Authentication (IA), Incident Response (IR), Maintenance (MA), Media Protection (MP), Physical and Environmental Protection (PE), Planning (PL), Program Management (PM), Personnel Security (PS), PII Processing and Transparency (PT), Risk Assessment (RA), System and Services Acquisition (SA), System and Communications Protection (SC), System and Information Integrity (SI) and Supply Chain Risk Management (SR).
+The 20 control families in 800-53 are: Access Control (AC), Awareness and Training (AT), Audit and Accountability (AU), Assessment, Authorization, and Monitoring (CA), Configuration Management (CM), Contingency Planning (CP), Identification and Authentication (IA), Incident Response (IR), Maintenance (MA), Media Protection (MP), Physical and Environmental Protection (PE), Planning (PL), Program Management (PM), Personnel Security (PS), Personally Identifiable Information Processing and Transparency (PT), Risk Assessment (RA), System and Services Acquisition (SA), System and Communications Protection (SC), System and Information Integrity (SI) and Supply Chain Risk Management (SR).

 What changed in NIST 800-53 Rev 5?

-NIST 800-53 Rev. 5 was published on September 23, 2020, and introduced five major changes.
-Privacy controls were integrated into the main body of NIST SP 800-53 rather than maintained in a separate appendix, and two new control families were added: PT (PII Processing and Transparency) and SR (Supply Chain Risk Management).
-Control baselines were moved to a separate publication, NIST SP 800-53B, and all controls were revised to be outcome-based and technology-neutral.
-The revision also introduced new state-of-practice controls to support cyber resiliency and secure systems design.
+NIST published NIST 800-53 Rev. 5 on September 23, 2020, introducing five major changes.
+First, NIST integrated privacy controls into the main catalog rather than maintaining them in a separate appendix.
+Second, two new control families were added: PT (PII Processing and Transparency) and SR (Supply Chain Risk Management).
+Third, NIST moved control baselines to a separate publication, NIST SP 800-53B.
+Fourth, all controls shifted to outcome-based and technology-neutral language.
+Finally, the revision introduced state-of-practice controls for cyber resiliency and secure systems design.

 Does NIST 800-53 apply to cloud environments?